 In Search of Amnesia

-In Search of Amnesia is a documentary project researching the Jewish narrative in south east Poland and north west Ukraine.
-The project is concerned with memory, specifically how Jewish memory is held in places that suffered atrocity and immense loss.
-The title of this project refers to a state of trauma: amnesia refers to repressed memories: searching for amnesia is akin to the process of being inextricably drawn to this deep sense of loss whilst at the same time unable to fully revisit the site of original trauma.
+In Search of Amnesia is a five-year documentary photography project researching the Jewish narrative in Poland and Ukraine.
+The project is concerned with how Jewish memory is held in places that suffered atrocity and immense loss.
+The title of the project refers to a state of trauma: amnesia is repressed memories, searching for amnesia akin to the process of being inextricably drawn to this deep sense of loss whilst at the same time unable to fully revisit the site of original trauma.
 The images I present occupy this psychological space: the push pull between the horror and the wish to rectify history.

 Disinfection Units, Birkenau, Poland